 If you’re thinking about buying a new car, it’s a good idea to do some research beforehand to find any rebates or other incentives on models you’re considering buying.
 Rebates on cars are a great way to potentially save money.
 Just be sure to read the fine print or ask your car dealer about qualification requirements or how the rebate works.

 And remember that some of these offers may require you to finance your purchase through the automaker’s finance company.
-While this may still end up being the best deal, it’s always a good idea to shop around for financing beforehand and apply for preapproval if that’s an option.
+While this may still end up being the best deal, it’s always a good idea to shop around for financing beforehand and apply to get preapproved for a car loan if that’s an option.
 You may qualify for a better interest rate with a bank, credit union or online lender, plus getting preapproved can give you added flexibility when negotiating the car price.